sh3ngsh3ng/Project-1/README.md

 **A mobile first strategy should have been adopted.**

 Nevertheless, mobile responsiveness was achieved, albeit more tediously.
-A very expensive lesson!
+A very expensive and valuable lesson!

 # Possible Improvements:
 - Ensure better mobile responsiveness for more screen sizes
 - Addition of Cafe Hopping function
     - Another function that was conceptualize was the function to allow user to plan their cafe hopping journey using the app
+- Addition of Tutorial Page
+- Addition of Contact Us page

 # Credits & Acknowledgements
+I would like to acknowledge the lead instructor Mr Paul, teaching assistant Sam and all my classmates for providing guidance and emotional support in this project.

+I would also like to personally thank Google and Stackoverflow for their 24/7 help.

+// tech
+// flaticon

 # Disclaimer
+The project is for educational purposes only.
+Other than the idea/concept of the project, all media files and technologies used in this project belongs to their respective owners and I do not claim any right over them.